 Total Annual Fees:

-Note: If you’re just starting out in points and miles, or don’t think you’ll take full advantage of the travel benefits associated with the Sapphire Reserve, you can replace it with the Sapphire Preferred which comes with a lower annual fee of $0 Intro for First Year, then $95 (waived the first year).
+Note: If you’re just starting out in points and miles, or don’t think you’ll take full advantage of the travel benefits associated with the Sapphire Reserve, you can replace it with the Sapphire Preferred which comes with a lower annual fee of $95.
 For us, the travel benefits on the Sapphire Reserve justify the $450 annual fee, but if you don't use them to full advantage, you're likely better off with the Sapphire Preferred.

 Ultimate Rewards Three Card Strategy